 Note, that the stored procedure script template is customizable and is designed by using named variables, e.g. %ColumnList% that will be replaced with exact object names (schemas, table names, column names…) in the process of generating a specific stored procedure.

 All available variables can be manually entered by typing the name of the variable (e.g. %InputParameter%) or from the context menu, by clicking desired variable:

-Clicking the Default template button will reset any changes and return the script to the default (aka factory settings) template for the particular CRUD procedure.
+Click on the Default template button will reset any changes and return the script to the default (aka factory settings) template for the particular CRUD procedure

 %TableName% stands for the name of the table over which the CRUD procedure is created (e.g. Employee).

-By default, %ProcedureType% will be the name of the CRUD sub-tab which the user is currently using, for example (e.g. Select):
+By default, %ProcedureType% will be the name of the CRUD sub-tab which is currently used, for example (e.g. Select):

 Let’s set some custom name in the Procedure name text boxes and see how will look like when the code is generated.

 In the Procedure name box under the Select tab of the Options window type in prc_%TableName%_Select_all_data:

 The procedure name for the Select statement will look like this:

 If the Insert Select CRUD procedure check box is unchecked: